pongasoft/re-cmake/README.md

 ```

 > #### Note
-> In the framework the sandbox build is called `jbox` because it uses the toolchain coming from the _Jukebox_ (which is a Reason Studios specific name for their framework)
+> In this framework, the sandbox build is called `jbox` because it uses the toolchain coming from the _Jukebox_ (which is a Reason Studios specific name for their framework)

+> #### Note
+> Due to the limitations of the jbox toolchain (which has a very limited subset of C++ available), testing is only available as a local native command.

 ### Summary